terrenjpeterson/baseball/README.md

 baseball
 ========

-testing out SQS using baseball game
+testing out different AWS features using baseball game

-there are two python programs that communicate via SQS

-the first one uses random numbers to simulate atbats (i.e. single, strikeout, etc.)
+atbat.js is an API written in nodeJS that simulates an at-bat based on a player name provided in the URI

-the second one consumes the atbats, and tracks the progress of the game
+to call the API, use GET /play?<batter last name>, and a json response will provide the result of the at-bat

+currently teams hitting data that are processed by the API are as follows:
+- giants.json
+- nationals.json

+the driver for the program is a python script playball.py that contains the rules for the game, and uses the API above

+the lineups used for the game are fetched from an S3 bucket

+once the game is completed, the results are written to an SQS queue for analysis